English Church Architecture.

-The church consists of a short round tower, a long nave with a S. porch, and a two-bay chancel - three sections of the building that are also largely divided on stylistic grounds, the tower being Norman, the nave chiefly Early English (although the porch is a Perpendicular addition), and the chancel, Decorated, as shown in each part by the windows, which are little round-headed openings arranged in no particular order around the top of the tower, mostly Y-traceried in the nave, and reticulated in the chancel.
+The church consists of a short round tower, a long nave with a S. porch, and a two-bay chancel - three sections that are also distinct from one another in date and in style, the tower being twelfth century Norman work, the nave chiefly Early English (thirteenth century) albeit with theaddition of a Perpendicular porch, and the chancel being a product of the Decorated period (the first half of the fourteenth century), as witnessed by their windows, which are little round-headed openings arranged in no particular order around the top of the tower, two-light Y-traceried in the nave, and reticulated in the chancel.

-The tower (shown left, from the southeast) is unbuttressed and has a tall arch opening into the nave (shown right), of typical Romanesque thickness, with two roll mouldings around it, springing from an order of narrow shafts with scalloped capitals topped by abaci with diapered edges.
-High above is a smaller round-arched opening that in the absence of a stair turret would probably once have given access via a tall ladder to an upper chamber immediately below the bell-stage, while also doubling as a Sanctus bell window that allowed the ringer of the Sanctus bell to follow the progress of the service.
-More Norman masonry can be seen internally in the nave N. wall, where there are the remains of a round-headed window (now appearing "eye-shaped") above the N. door, and on the E. side of the chancel arch, which has re-used scalloped moulding most incongruously applied to it.
+The begin with the tower, this is unbuttressed and has a tall arch opening into the nave, of typical Romanesque thickness, with two roll mouldings around it (as seen right), springing from an order of narrow shafts with scalloped capitals topped by abaci with diapered edges.
+High above this is a smaller round-arched opening that in the absence of a stair turret would probably once have given access via a tall ladder to an upper chamber immediately below the bell-stage, while also doubling as a Sanctus bell window that allowed the ringer of the Sanctus bell to follow the progress of the service.
+More Norman masonry is visible internally in the nave N. wall, where the remains of a round-headed window (now appearing 'eye-shaped') above the N. door can be found, and in addition,on the E. side of the chancel arch, which has re-used scalloped moulding incongruously re-set around it.

-Otherwise the chancel arch looks like thirteenth century work (pace Pevsner who said it is Decorated), with its acute arch, very slight chamfers on its two orders, and carved abaci, and this is the date of most nave windows, including the lancet to the north (though obviously not the three-light supermullioned window on its left), while other features of the chancel are consistent with the early fourteenth century, of which the best is the three-light E. window, which has large trefoil-cusped, ogee-pointed arches internally on each side that must once have held statues, while a similar arch in the S. wall protects the piscina.
+That apart, the chancel arch looks like Early English work (pace Pevsner who said it is Decorated), with its acute arch, very slight chamfers on its two orders, and carved abaci, and this is the date of most nave windows, including the lancet to the north (though obviously not the three-light supermullioned window on its left), while other features of the chancel are consistent with the early fourteenth century, of which the best is the three-light E. window, which has large trefoil-cusped, ogee-pointed niches on each side within, that must once have held statues, while a similar arch in the S. wall protects the piscina.
 The Perpendicular porch has a four-centred outer doorway and a collar-beam roof, and a cross-gabled nineteenth century N. vestry joins the chancel to the north.

-This leaves some of the church furnishings to describe, which must include above all the rood screen, which to Pevsner was "uncommonly fine" and which Munro Cautley (writing in Suffolk Churches & Their Treasures, Norman Adlard & Co., 1954) considered had been "badly treated".
-It is an elaborate affair in three sections, the outer two with three double-trefoil-cusped ogee lights and intricate tracery, and the central section with a triple-cusped, crocketed ogee arch.
+That leaves some of the church furnishings to describe, which must include in particular the rood screen, which to Pevsner was "uncommonly fine" and which Munro Cautley (writing in Suffolk Churches & Their Treasures, Norman Adlard & Co., 1954, p.
+307) considered had been "badly treated".
+It is an elaborate affair in three sections, the outer two of which are formed of three double-trefoil-cusped ogee lights and intricate tracery, while the central section features a triple-cusped, crocketed ogee arch above the opening.
+(See the photograph, right.)
 It was repainted and gilded in 1966 but is already very worn again.
-To either side is a pair of richly-carved niches in the nave E. wall, which are also painted and have crocketed arches, little lierne vaults, and Tudor flower and fleur-de-lys patterning behind.
-The pulpit is Stuart and possibly late: it is carved with the usual round arches but these are somewhat slighter than in typical Jacobean examples.
-The font is Perpendicular and has the symbols of the Evangelists carved on four of the eight faces of the bowl.
+On either side, set in the nave E. wall, there is a pair of richly-carved painted niches, with crocketed arches, little lierne vaults, and Tudor flower and fleur-de-lys patterning behind.
+The pulpit is Stuart and possibly late in that period: it is carved with the usual round arches but these are somewhat slighter than in typical Jacobean examples.
+The font is Perpendicular and displays the symbols of the Evangelists on four of the eight faces of the bowl.